rglew/shortroute/README.md

 ##Installation instructions.

-This has been tested on OS X 10.12, I cannot verify if it works on Windows or any other platform.
+This has been tested on OS X 10.13...

-It is written in Javascript using NodeJS v6.8.1 and NPM 3.10.9
+It is written in Javascript using NodeJS v6.9.5 and NPM 6.4.1

 ##Setup: